jjaganna/AnalyzeDataSet2/README.md

 * Use these training models to predict the total counts of the individual cell types in mixed cells i.e Mixed_Cells_Type_1 and Mixed_Cells_Type_1

 ## Dataset
-A link to the dataset will be sent to you in the email
+A link to the dataset will be sent to you in the email.
+The datasets contains a few thousand data points for each cells.

 The datasets comprises of the following folders:
 ### Measurement data from pure Isolated known cells